How to Compare Home Insurance Coverage Side by Side

 Earthquake Damage - No standard insurance policy includes earthquake coverage.
 While earthquakes can potentially happen in all 50 states, earthquake coverage becomes far more critical for homeowners in high-risk areas.
 It's not just California, either.
 For instance, Oklahoma was experiencing substantial amounts of earthquake activity during 2015, due to either the increase of fracking or hydraulic fracturing.

-Scheduled Personal Property - For high-value items such as art, antiques, coin collections, expensive cameras, firearms, furs, jewelry, musical instruments, and stamps.
+Scheduled Personal Property - high-value items such as art, antiques, coin collections, expensive cameras, firearms, furs, jewelry, musical instruments, and stamps.

 Hurricane and storm deductibles